This Crochet Modern Boho Granny Blanket started with me spotting a pillow at my local Target and buying it.

 Before you start the border, please take the time to weave in all the ends.
 I do this by working them in and around the work with the tapestry needle for at least 6 inches of the tail.
 I like them to be secure.
 I do not crochet over the ends anymore as a way of saving time.
 They do not stay secure.
 Settle in with a good Netflix and weave them in.
 There shouldn’t be too many.

-Row 3: CH 1 and turn.
-SL ST (slip stitch) into the CH 3 space. *CH 5, DC5tog in the 4th chain from the hook, DC5tog in the 5th chain from the hook.
+Round 3: CH 1 and turn.
+SL ST (slip stitch) into the CH 3 space. *CH 5, DC5TOG Cluster in the 4th chain from the hook, DC5TOG Cluster in the 5th chain from the hook.
 SL ST the posts together.
 SL ST into the same CH 3 space, SL ST into the next CH space.
 Repeat from * to the end of the row.

 Tie off and weave in the ends.

-Now, here is a complete video tutorial for a practice swatch and the pom pom border!
-(Just hover over the arrow on the picture and click to get it to play.)
+Now, below is a complete video tutorial for a practice swatch and the pom pom border.
+Watch below or click here to watch on YouTube.